OpenMatch/COCO-DR/README.md

 score01 = embeddings[0] @ embeddings[1] # 216.9792
 score02 = embeddings[0] @ embeddings[2] # 216.6684
 ```

+## Bugs or questions?

+If you have any questions related to the code or the paper, feel free to email Yue Yu (`yueyu` at `gatech` dot `edu`) or open an issue.
+Please try to specify the problem with details so we can help you better and quicker!

 ## Citation
 If you find this repository helpful, feel free to cite our publication [COCO-DR: Combating Distribution Shifts in Zero-Shot Dense Retrieval with Contrastive and Distributional Robust Learning](https://arxiv.org/abs/2210.15212).